emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 I spent a substantial amount of time in the first half of 2025 ensuring that I don't have to think about microservices my team owns that have a low rate of change.

-I joined a new team in 2025
+I joined a new team in 2025 as a few different teams and domains were shuffled.
+My new team inherited an entire domain that's adjacent to the domain they already owned, but didn't inherit almost any of the engineers who had expertise in the domain.

 - rnd-subscriber-pruning-service's use of Spring cron, preventing safe restarts for a week
 - batch-subscriber-processor's lack of CD tests, making the Spring Boot 3 migration dangerous
 - subscription-api's lack of CD tests, creating a business risk
 - litigator-service's in-memory job queue, preventing safe restarts ever, requiring callers to pause
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzNTk3MjQ1NCwxOTMzODQxNDEwXX0=
+eyJoaXN0b3J5IjpbLTczOTUxODQ3LDE5MzM4NDE0MTBdfQ==
 -->